Hongzhi Emperor Zhu Youcheng — The Only Monogamous Monarch in the History of China

 Unlike his forefathers, Hongzhi Emperor never initiated any wars nor tried to extend territory; but for invaders, he always could fight back and protect his empire.

-Gold Hair Crown Decorated with Valuable Gems, Unearthed from Mausoleum of Hongzhi Emperor's Nephew the King YIzhuang — National Museum of China
+Gold Hair Crown Decorated with Valuable Gems, Unearthed from the Mausoleum of Hongzhi Emperor's Nephew the King Yizhuang — National Museum of China

 The Only Monogamous Emperor and His Great Love Story